Ferdinand N. Kahler: Supplier to Ford

 In April 1920, the US rail system suffered a number of strikes.
 The resulting rail embargo forced the Kahler Co. to temporarily halt production due to the inability to receive raw materials and make shipments to Ford in Detroit.
 Kahler's 185 employees were furloughed.
 On March 30, 1921, Kahler announced his automobile body factory would "resume operations in full force", with an order from the Ford Motor Company for 280 automobile bodies per day.

 By 1921, The Kahler Co. was exclusively manufacturing wooden "open body" (without doors) automobile frames and components for the Ford Motor Company, and had an annual production capacity of 93,000 car frames, many shipped directly from the New Albany factory to the Louisville, Kentucky Ford Assembly Plant (then located at Third Street and Eastern Parkway) for use in Model T production.

+By 1924, The Kahler Co. was exclusively producing 327,600 Ford roadster car bodies annually at the New Albany factory.

 Factory destroyed and rebuilt

 Kahler's factory, located on the corner of Grant Line Road and Vincennes Street in New Albany was destroyed by a tornado on the afternoon of March 23, 1917.
 The Kahler Co. buildings were reduced to a mass of twisted wreckage and left almost level with the street.
 Six employees were killed and 15 were injured.
 Major D. C. Payton, superintendent of the Indiana Reformatory in Jeffersonville, Indiana offered to transport 100 inmates from the jail to the Kahler Co. factory "to clear away the debris in one day".